Rolls-Royce Wraith Review and Prices

 Despite being pitched as the most dynamic Rolls-Royce, the Wraith’s interior is its strongest selling point – the quality of the wood, the softness of the leather and the deepness of the carpets are unrivalled.
 The Wraith is also packed with beautiful details – whether it’s the rear-hinged doors that make getting in and out a dignified spectacle or just the impossibly smooth action of the cupholder cover – few other car interiors come as close to perfection.

 Historically the passenger has been much more important for Rolls-Royce than the driver, but the Wraith does things the other way around – the seating position is low like in a sports car, yet you are still perched upright, looking over other lesser road users.
-There is generous space in the front and more than enough in the back, although the sloping roof reduces headroom.
-The low roof and the small rear window translate to appalling rearward visibility, but the standard parking sensors are there to help.
+There is generous space in the front, but the sloping roof reduces headroom for rear passengers.
+The low roof and the small rear window translate to poor rearward visibility for the driver, too, but at least standard parking sensors are there to help.

-The Wraith might look like a hatchback, but it has a regular saloon car boot door that opens up a relatively small opening which leads to a surprisingly deep luggage area.
+The Wraith might look like a hatchback, but it has a regular saloon car boot door that opens up a relatively small opening leading to a surprisingly deep luggage area.
 The capacity of 470 litres should be more than enough for a long driving holiday on the continent.

-The Wraith isn’t just fast – it’s also extremely comfortable.
-The air suspension might introduce some body roll in fast corners and the steering might be a bit too vague, but the overall ride quality is so good we’re prepared to let those two niggles slide.
-There isn’t a bump, pothole or expansion joint to unsettle the Wraith and it always retains a ‘wafty’ ride.
+But the Wraith isn’t just fast – it’s also very comfortable.
+The air suspension might introduce some body roll in fast corners and the steering might be a bit too vague, but the overall ride quality is so good you’d prepared to let those two niggles slide.
+There isn’t a bump, pothole or expansion joint that will unsettle it.